 What Is a Pension Plan?

 In an ideal world, an employer who offers a pension plan sets aside money for each employee and that money grows over time.
 The proceeds then cover the income the company promised to pay the employee in retirement.
 Often, the employee has the choice of taking either a lump sum on retirement (or when leaving the company) or regular payments for life through an annuity.
 Depending on the plan, those pension benefits may be inheritable by a surviving spouse or children.

 If you leave your employer before your pension benefits vest, you forfeit the money your company put aside for your retirement.
 Vesting schedules come in two forms: cliff and graded.
-With cliff vesting, you have no claim to any company contributions until a certain timeframe – say, after four years of full-time service.
+With cliff vesting, you have no claim to any company contributions until a certain period of time has passed.
 With graded vesting, a certain percentage of your benefits vest each year, until you reach 100% vesting.

 Public Pensions vs. Private Pensions